e27182/nRF52832_pesky/peripheral/mpu9250/README.md

 # MPU9250

 This example shows basic usage of MPU9250 with Invensense SDK (Motion Driver 6.12).
-It inits MPU9250, inits DMP, inits DMP data-ready interrupt am=nd repetedly reads 6x low-power quaternion.
+It inits MPU9250, inits DMP, inits DMP data-ready interrupt and repetedly reads 6x low-power quaternion.

 Compile, flash, open RTT Viewer and you should see repeating logs: